-According BT's help centre, when you cancel your BT broadband subscription your BT email account will be downgraded to a PAYG or basic service, which you can then access for the next 90 days only.
+According to BT's help centre, when you cancel your BT broadband subscription your free BT email account will only be available for 30 days, after which BT will delete the account.

-The BT Yahoo!
-Premium Mail service is a paid email service which will allow you to access your BT account, even when signed up to another ISP, without the worry that you might lose access to your account at any moment.
+However, you can to sign up for BT Mail Premium, a paid email service, to continue to access the BT account, even when signed up to another ISP, without the worry that you might lose access to your account at any moment.

 You're in luck!
 Sky offer what they call 'email for life'.

-It's just a webmail service, actually it's operated by Google, but we like that Sky really emphasise that their customers can keep their email addresses even after changing ISP.
+It's just a webmail service, actually it's operated by Yahoo! as of Spring 2014, but we like that Sky really emphasise that their customers can keep their email addresses even after changing ISP.

 TalkTalk also offer webmail which remains accessible even after customers have moved to another ISP.

 However, when you cancel your TalkTalk account you lose access to your control panel, so you may not be able to make changes to your email account, such as changing the password, which seems a bit worrying to us.

-Just as when TalkTalk webmail users are with the provider, the account will become inactive if it isn't used for 90 consecutive days.
+Note that all TalkTalk email accounts will become inactive if they aren't used for 90 consecutive days.

 Inactivity just puts the account 'to sleep', though.
 It doesn't delete it but the address will stop receiving emails.